 This article is a response to recently published research (Journal of American Medical Association 2018) on outcomes for IVF patients having acupuncture.

 One of our practitioners (Amy Forth) discusses this study done by personnel working at Western Sydney University and various IVF clinics in Australia and New Zealand into the effectiveness of acupuncture in relation to IVF success.

-We would like to point out that the results of this study do not reflect clinical results, and contradict some of the other IVF and acupuncture studies published in recent years.
+This trial is an important one that we can learn from, however its results contradict some of the other IVF and acupuncture studies published in recent years.

-What this recent study shows us, importantly, is that DOSE matters!
+What this recent study really confirms is that DOSE matters!

 What did the study in JAMA measure?